Using Herbs for Alzheimer’s Disease

 Herbs can not only feed the brain, but they can soothe the mind as well.
 The following herbs can be very useful for people with Alzheimer’s:

-- Skullcap enhances health of the entire nervous system.
+- Skullcap.
+This enhances health of the entire nervous system.
 Its abilities to soothe and lift the spirit have been recognized for centuries.
 Skullcap helps stabilize moods, so it is useful for treating anxiety and compulsive behaviors.

-- German chamomile makes a tasty tea that soothes nervous tension and frustration.
+- German chamomile. of course, this makes a tasty tea that soothes nervous tension and frustration.
 This can be incredibly useful for someone with Alzheimer’s.

-- Lemon balm is another herb that makes a delicious, relaxing tea.
+- Lemon balm.
+This is yet another herb that makes a delicious, relaxing tea.
 Lemon balm has antidepressant actions that can aid cognition, and it can also relieve irritability, insomnia and headaches.

-- Linden, passionflower, red clover and valerian are other useful herbs.
+- Linden, passionflower, red clover and valerian.
+They are all useful herbs.
 They may be employed to relieve anxiety, insomnia and excess energy.

 Detoxification Supports Brain Health